Anupmqr/Secure-IoT-OTA-AES/README.md

 ### 4. Start the Server
     python server.py
-Open the Serial Monitor to watch the ESP8266 detect, decrypt, and install the update.
+Reset the ESP8266 and watch the Serial Monitor for the decryption and update progress.

 ---